zrlio/crail-s3/README.md

 mvn -DskipTests install
 ```

-Copy the jar file crail-storage-object-<version>.jar and its dependencies to `$CRAIL_HOME/jars/` and set the Yarn, Hadoop, Spark classpaths to include this directory or the jars in this directory.
+Copy the jar file crail-storage-object-<version>.jar and its dependencies to `$CRAIL_HOME/jars/` and set the Yarn, Hadoop, Spark classpaths to include this directory or the jars in the directory.
-The Spark environment needs to have access to the Crail jar files to allow accessing the Crail filesystem.
+At least the Spark execution environment needs to have access to the Crail jar files to allow accessing data in the Crail filesystem.

-Also make sure that there are no conflicting jar files in the Hadoop, Spark, and Crail deployments.
+Please make sure that there are no conflicting jar files in the Hadoop, Spark, and Crail deployments.
 Conflicting jar files indicate that different dependecy versions were used when compiling (e.g. Spark was compiled against hadoop-2.6, Crail against hadoop-2.8) and can cause unpredictable behavior.
 The script "script/validate\_deployment.sh" can be used to verify that the deployments do not contain conflicting jar files.